domaindrivendev/Swashbuckle.AspNetCore/README.md

 To enhance the generated docs with human-friendly descriptions, you can annotate controller actions and models with [Xml Comments](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc) and configure Swashbuckle to incorporate those comments into the outputted Swagger JSON:

-1. Open the Properties dialog for your project, click the "Build" tab and ensure that "XML documentation file" is checked.
+1. Open the Properties dialog for your project, click the "Build" tab and ensure that "XML documentation file" is checked, or add `<GenerateDocumentationFile>true</GenerateDocumentationFile>` element to the `<PropertyGroup>` section of your .csproj project file.
 This will produce a file containing all XML comments at build-time.

     _At this point, any classes or methods that are NOT annotated with XML comments will trigger a build warning.
 To suppress this, enter the warning code "1591" into the "Suppress warnings" field in the properties dialog._